xybor-x/enum/README.md

     enum.Finalize[Role]() // Optional: ensure no new enum values can be added to Role.
 }

+type User struct {
+    ID   int  `json:"id"`
+    Role Role `json:"role"`
+}

 func main() {
-    // IntEnum has many built-in methods for handling enum easier. data, _ := json.Marshal(RoleUser) // Output: "user" fmt.Println(RoleAdmin.IsValid())  // Output: true
+    // WrapEnum has many built-in methods for handling enum easier. data, _ := json.Marshal(RoleUser) // Output: "user" fmt.Println(RoleAdmin.IsValid())  // Output: true
 }
 ```

-## ⭐ Struct enum
+## ⭐ Safe enum

-`StructEnum` provides a good type-safe enum, which is better than `IntEnum`, but not as good as `SafeEnum`.
-Like `IntEnum`, it provides a set of built-in methods to simplify working with enums.
+`SafeEnum` defines a strong type-safe enum.
+Like `WrapEnum`, it provides a set of built-in methods to simplify working with enums.

+The `SafeEnum` enforces strict type safety, ensuring that only predefined enum values are allowed.
+It prevents the accidental creation of new enum types, providing a guaranteed set of valid values.

 **Pros 💪**
+- Provides **strong type safety**.
 - Provides many useful built-in methods.
 - Full serialization and deserialization support out of the box.
-- Provides **good type safety**.

 **Cons 👎**
 - Does not support constant values.